wd-David/react-svelte5/README.md

 For teams considering a similar transition, remember that technology migrations don't have to be all-or-nothing propositions.
 The ability to mix frameworks gives you the freedom to move at a pace that makes sense for your business and team.
 Start small, measure the results, and let the benefits guide your progress.

 In our case, what began as a cautious experiment has evolved into a transformative upgrade for our product.
 The most important lesson?
 Focus less on the technology itself and more on the incremental process that makes change sustainable.

+Thank you for reading!
+If you found this guide helpful, consider:
+- Following me on [X](https://x.com/davipon) or [Bluesky](https://bsky.app/profile/davipon.bsky.social) for updates
+- Starring the repo and sharing with others who might find it helpful

+Your feedback and contributions are always welcome.